-The teebird is one of the most precise and reliable fairway drivers in a disc golf game.
-In my experience, the disc’s ability to combine a straight flight, excellent speed, and high glide can give more accuracy and extended flying attributes to different types of winds.
+The teebird is one of the most precise and reliable fairway drivers in a disc golf round.
+In my experience, the disc’s ability to combine a straight flight, excellent speed, and high glide can give more accuracy and extended fight attributes while in different types of winds.
 If you are looking for pin-point accuracy or looking for some distance, the teebird is one of the go-to discs you can put in the bag.

 Meanwhile, the teebird3 symbolizes the evolution and improvement of the original teebird.
 Many disc golfers said that this type of disc is quicker and faster and is the real deal.
-If you are looking for speed with reduced glide to give consistency and accuracy in every flight, the teebird3 is worth considering in the game.
+If you are looking for speed with reduced glide to give consistency and accuracy in every flight, the teebird3 is worth considering.

 In this article, we will try to differentiate the original teebird and the teebird3.
 Our team will try to show some similarities and differences and other information related to the two fairway drivers.
 We will also compare other similar discs to give you additional points and information pertaining to all the discs featured.